ramgorthi04/gist/planner_hints.md

       "DesiredOutput": "A list of customer IDs inactive in the last 3 months."
     },
     "2": {
-      "Request": "From the above list, filter customers who have multiple past orders.", "DataNeeded": "1, orders",
+      "Request": "From the step 1 list, filter customers who have multiple past orders.", "DataNeeded": "1, orders",
       "RequiresCode": "True",
       "RequiresQuery": "False",